TomatenTim/PiShockTouch/readme.md

 Duration is a percentage of the max time(15 seconds).
 Example 50% is around 7 seconds

-Finally mode is a float to save parameter/menu space the threshold values are as follows.
+Finally mode is a int to save parameter/menu space the threshold values are as follows.

-0-10% Shock
+1 Vibrate

-11-20% Vibrate
+2 Beep

-21-100% Beep
+3 Shock

 ![image](https://user-images.githubusercontent.com/102766533/197363941-73887b2c-6843-4c2f-b2a7-3e7b5dca90f7.png)